quantummaid/quantummaid-tutorials/basic-tutorial/README.md

         .get("/hello", GreetingUseCase.class)
         .build();
 ```
-It’s a very simple configuration, binding the `GreetingUseCase` to requests to `/hello`, which will then be answered with `"hello"`.
+It’s a very simple configuration, binding the `GreetingUseCase` to `GET` requests to `/hello`, which will then be answered with `"hello"`.

 **Differences to other frameworks**:
-With QuantumMaid, there is no need to add JAX-RS annotations to your classes.
+With QuantumMaid, there is no need to add framework-specific annotations (JAX-RS, Spring WebMVC, etc.) to your classes.
 Their usage drastically decreases application start-up time and
 promotes less-than-optimal architecture.
 When done architecturally sane, they tend to come along with significant amounts of boilerplate code.
-You can find an in-depth analysis of this problem [here](../annotation-whitepaper/README.md).
+You can find an in-depth analysis of the problem [here](../annotation-whitepaper/README.md).

 In order to run our application, we need to bind HttpMaid to a port.
 This can be done by modifying the `WebService` class like this: